CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

 ```

 !!! note "Undeveloped cloud droplet spectrum"
-    In the derivation of the parametrization, it is assumed that the cloud droplet distribution
+    In the derivation of the parameterization, it is assumed that the cloud droplet distribution
     ``f_c(x)`` does not contain a significant number of droplets with masses almost equal
     or larger than ``x^*``.
 This is reffered to as the undeveloped cloud droplet spectrum assumption.
     Similarly the raindrop distribution does not contain a significant number of rain drops